Bubinda/projects/langchain/q_and_a_with_CSV_hugginface_embedding_and_google_palm/README.md

 - Once knowledge base is created you will see a directory called faiss_index in your current folder

-- Now you are ready to ask questions.
-Type your question in Question box and hit Enter

-## Sample Questions
-  - Do you guys provide internship and also do you offer EMI payments?
-  - Do you have javascript course?
-  - Should I learn power bi or tableau?
-  - I've a MAC computer.
-Can I use powerbi on it?
-  - I don't see power pivot. how can I enable it?

 ## Project Structure